Sigismond Thalberg: Early life

 In spring 1826, Thalberg studied with Ignaz Moscheles in London.
 Moscheles, according to a letter to Felix Mendelssohn dated 14 August 1836, had the impression that Thalberg had already reached a level at which no further help would be needed in order to become a great artist.
 Thalberg's first public performance in London was on 17 May 1826.
 In Vienna, 6 April 1827, he played the first movement of Hummel's Piano Concerto No. 3 in B minor, later playing the Adagio and the Rondo on 6 May 1827.
 After this, Thalberg performed regularly in Vienna.
-His repertoire was mainly classical, including concertos by Hummel, Mozart and Beethoven.
+His repertoire was mainly classical, including concertos by Hummel, Mozart, and Beethoven.
 He also performed chamber music.
 In the year 1827, his Op.
 1, a fantasy and variations on melodies from Carl Maria von Weber's Euryanthe, was published by Tobias Haslinger.

 In 1830, Thalberg met Mendelssohn and Frédéric Chopin in Vienna.
 Their letters show their opinion that Thalberg's main strength was his astonishing technical skills.
 Further information can be found in the diary of the 10-year-old Clara Wieck.
 She had heard Thalberg on 14 May 1830 at a concert which he gave in the theatre of Leipzig.
 He had played his own Piano Concerto in F minor, Op.
 5 and a fantasy that he had also composed.
 Two days before, Clara had played the first solo of John Field's Piano Concerto No. 2 to Thalberg, and, together with him, the first movement of Hummel's Sonata for Piano 4-Hands, Op.
 51. Her diary, edited by her father Friedrich Wieck, notes Thalberg as "very accomplished".
 His playing was clear and precise, also being very strong and expressive.

-In the early 1830s, Thalberg studied counterpoint under Simon Sechter.
+In the early 1830s, Thalberg studied counterpoint under the theorist Simon Sechter.
 As a result, passages of canon and fugue can be found in some of Thalberg's fantasies of this time.
 An example is his Grande fantaisie et variations sur 'Norma, Op.
 12, which contains a march-theme and variations (one of them a canon), and a fugue on a lyrical theme.
 The fantasy was published in 1834 and became very popular; but on publication, it was criticised by some—for example, by Robert Schumann.

 Thalberg successfully changed his composing style, reducing the counterpoint.
 Several works in his new style, among them the 2 Airs russes variés, Op.
 17, were even enthusiastically praised by Schumann.